 “Self-esteem issues?”
 Hayakawa asked.
 “How the hell does a guy that looks that hot have self-esteem issues?”

-“You’d be surprised,” Lisa nodded, she knew what she was talking about since she had heard her friend talk about Richard in the past.
+“You’d be surprised,” Nicole nodded, she knew what she was talking about since she had heard her friend talk about Richard in the past.
 “He didn’t exactly have a great childhood school life; he was the target of a lot of ridicule back when he was in school and much of that ridicule came from…” Hayakawa interjected.
 “Let me guess, girls.”